katzenpost/katzenpost/HACKING/index.rst

 Overview of our git repositories
 --------------------------------

-On the main organization github page, two repositories contain code that compiles to executable programs:

-* tools - Tools are programs that we use for testing and debugging.

-* daemons - The Daemons repo is used to build the Katzenpost components such as mix client, mix server and PKI server.
-This repository has vendored dependencies.
-For development and testing, we generally do not use vendored dependencies.

 We do some additional ticket tracking in:

 * mixnet_uprising - Repository for tracking open tasks for the